 Accidents rose up to 6% in states with legalized recreational marijuana between 2012 and 2017, compared to neighboring states where it remained illegal, according to the Insurance Institute for Highway Safety.

 Many of these issues affect your rates because they affect the bottom line of your insurance company.
 When your insurer isn’t making enough money to cover the cost of claims, they have to raise prices.
 However, the effects aren’t equal on all insurers.
 If your car insurance has gone up, it’s important to comparison shop for a company that can offer you the lowest rates.

-It’s likely that your car insurance is so high because your driving record is poor, your car is costly to insure, you live in a high-risk location, you’re carrying too much coverage, or you’re not taking full advantage of discounts.
-The average car insurance premium has also increased by more than 50% in the past 10 years.… read full answer
+Common reasons for high car insurance costs include your driving record, age, coverage options, where you live, the car you drive, your credit history or not taking advantage of discounts.
+The average car insurance premium has also become more expensive as it increased by more than 50% in the past 10 years.… read full answer

 8 Reasons Why Your Car Insurance Is So Expensive

 Your driving record is probably the most important factor in determining your car insurance rates.
 If your record is poor, with accidents and driving violations, and you have a history of claims, your rates will be high.
 You will also pay more than average if you’re bad with credit, young (especially young and male), or unmarried.